< Back to Part 1.

 In 1866, the 1st Waikato Regiment was transferred, in whole or in part, to a garrison even further east along the shore of the Bay of Plenty: Opotiki.
 Newspapers mention the reinforcement of the garrison by 117 men of 1st Waikato Regiment from Tauranga and Maketu at the beginning of February 1866, and the arrival at Opotiki on 24 August of “wives and children of men of the 1st Waikato Regiment, to be permanently located at this post.”

 I have yet to discover precisely when Henry and 2 Company arrived at Opotiki, but they were certainly present by September 1866.
-“The long looked for sports have at last commenced”, The New Zealand Herald’s correspondent there wrote on the 20th of that month, and reported on rifle shooting, horse racing, and athletic sports which, in addition to the expected foot races, hurdle races, hop, step and jump, and putting the shot, featured “Two Men in One Pair or Trousers”, described as an “amusing race”!
+“The long looked for sports have at last commenced”, The New Zealand Herald’s correspondent there wrote on the 20th of that month.
+He reported on rifle shooting, horse racing, and athletic sports.
+The latter, in addition to the expected foot races, hurdle races, hop, step and jump, and putting the shot, featured “Two Men in One Pair or Trousers” (which was described as an “amusing race”!).

 Once again there is no evidence that Henry Atcherley engaged in the sports, but he was involved in the programme of events which was laid on for the enjoyment of the troops.
 On the evening of 24 September, “the O.V.R.
 Club gave their first entertainment in the store of Mr. Litchfield, which was kindly placed at their disposal by the proprietor.”
 The programme featured a quadrille, a recitation, songs, a reading, and solo performances including an “Air, with variations, ‘Blue Bells,’” on the piccolo by Sergeant Atcherley.
 The Herald’s correspondent went on to say: